OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-039.md

 ## Psalm 39:6

-> Certainly every person walks around as a fleeting shadow;
+> Truly, every person moves like a passing shadow;
-> They certainly make an uproar for nothing;
+> They make a commotion for no purpose;
-> He amasses riches and does not know who will gather them.
+> He gathers wealth, not knowing who will collect it.

 ---

 ## Psalm 39:7

-> And now, Lord, for what do I wait?
+> And now, Lord, what am I to anticipate?
-> My hope is in You.
+> My hope rests in You.

 ## Psalm 39:8

-> Save me from all my wrongdoings;
+> Deliver me from all my transgressions;
-> Do not make me an object of reproach for the foolish.
+> Do not let me be a scorn to the foolish.

 ## Psalm 39:9

-> I have become mute, I do not open my mouth,
+> I have become silent, I do not open my mouth,
-> Because it is You who have done it.
+> Because it is You who have acted.

 ## Psalm 39:10

-> Remove Your plague from me;
+> Remove Your affliction from me;
-> Because of the opposition of Your hand I am finished.
+> Because of the pressure of Your hand, I am undone.

 ## Psalm 39:11

-> With rebukes You punish a person for wrongdoing;
+> With rebukes You discipline a person for iniquity;
-> You consume like a moth what is precious to him;
+> You consume what is dear to him like a moth;
-> Certainly all mankind is mere breath.
+> Truly, all humanity is but a breath.

 > Selah